alexzhangs/aws-cfn-vpn/README.md

    or the Node stack?

-Update the stack with a new value of parameter `EipDomain`, switch the value between `vpn` and an empty string ``, this will change the EIP of the EC2 instance.
+Update the stack with a new value of parameter `EipDomain`, switch the value between `vpc` and an empty string ``, this will change the EIP of the EC2 instance.

 DO NOT operate on the EIP directly, such as allocate a new EIP